Immigration businesses accused of breaking state law -- business owners describe it as extortion

 “If you're not violating, you can just show me the evidence that you're not violating, and God bless,” said Medvei.

-The immigration consultants who are now challenging the suits in court said they hope a single court victory over Medvei could begin to unravel, what they describe, as a predatory scheme.
+The immigration consultants who are now challenging the suits in court say they hope a single court victory over Medvei could begin to unravel what they describe as a predatory scheme.

 "I let him know that this is the cause of my life," Shafi Afridi said.